Music B.A.

 Students planning to apply to UC Santa Cruz in this major are not required to complete specific courses for consideration of admission to UCSC.

-Transfer students are strongly recommended to take some music theory courses before transfer to UC Santa Cruz, which generally enables them to test into MUSC 30A.
-They should also have completed most general education requirements, although some GE requirements may be fulfilled by lower-division courses in the major.
+Transfer students are strongly recommended to take some music theory courses before transfer to UC Santa Cruz, which generally enables them to test into one of MUSC 14 or MUSC 30A.
+They should also have completed most general education requirements, although some GE requirements may be fulfilled by lower-division courses in the major (such as courses in the MUSC 11, MUSC 80, and MUSC 81 series).

 Getting Started in the Major: Transfer Students

-Transfer students should plan to take the Theory Placement Exam to place into MUSC 13, MUSC 14, or MUSC 30A.
-All transfer students should take the Theory Placement Exam in the fall of their first quarter.
+Transfer students should plan to take the Theory Placement Exam before the start of fall quarter to place into MUSC 14 or MUSC 30A.
 It is an option for transfer students to take the examination prior to applying to UC Santa Cruz as a practice guide for future preparation, or in the spring quarter before their first fall quarter.
 Students can also visit the Music Department website to view the sample examination.

 Transfer students can also take MUSC 14 when offered during Summer Session at UCSC prior to fall of their arrival.
 Taking MUSC 14 will help prepare students for the Theory Placement Exam and generally results in students placing into MUSC 30A.
 Admission to MUSC 30A is primarily based on the Theory Placement Exam scores, but students who get a final grade of “A” or "A+" in MUSC 14 are eligible to automatically place into MUSC 30A.